Noel Hasa

-Noel Hasa (born 6 February 2003) is a Finnish professional football player who plays as a midfielder for Ykkösliiga side Lahti, on loan from Ilves.
+Noel Hasa (born 6 February 2003) is a Finnish professional football player who plays as a midfielder for Ykkönen side Tampere United.

 Club career

 Hasa is a product of the Ilves youth academy.

 On 31 October 2023, Ilves announced that they had signed a new contract with Hasa on a deal until the end of 2025, with an option for an additional year.

 On 2 April 2025, Hasa was loaned to Lahti in Ykkösliiga.